nlargueze/gitext/README.md

 Performs a release by generating the changelog, creating a commit, tagging the commit, pushing the tag, and optionally pushing to origin.

 1. Commits the current changes (if any).
-2. Generates the changelog.
+2. Creates a tag with the new version.
-3. Creates a new commit with the changelog (and release related information).
+3. Generates the changelog.
-4. Tags the commit.
+4. Commits the changelog.
 5. Optionally, pushes the commit/tag to the remote.
 6. Optionally, push to another branch.